 ‘Always beautiful, often disturbing and sometimes chilling … eloquent, fascinating and insightful.’ – Fortean Times

 Joanna Bourke gave Crucial a nice review in the Telegraph, and Rebecca Onion chose it as a Slate Pick.
 The Guardian Culture website is hosting a gallery of images from the book, as are Buzzfeed and Hyperallergenic.
 Here’s a short film about it, set in Wellcome Collection’s Reading Room.
-The Lancet published ‘Between survival and wholeness’, – a reflection, prompted by the publication of Crucial Interventions, on my own experiences under the knife and the place of patients in the history of surgery.
+The Lancet published ‘Between survival and wholeness’, – a reflection on my own experiences under the knife and the place of patients in the history of surgery.
 I talked about Crucial Interventions at Carlyle’s House in Chelsea, the Hampstead and Highgate Literary Festival, the York Festival of Ideas, the Cheltenham Science Festival, the Edinburgh International Book Festival, and Wellcome Collection, and spoke at the National Archives as part of my stint as their Writer of the Month.
 Carianne Whitworth interviewed me for the National Archives blog.
 We also held an informal celebration for the book at the High Holborn branch of Blackwell’s.